-Functors are generally spoken classes that behave like functions.
-Instances of a functor perform some computations by overloading the operator().
-The big advantage of functors over functions is that they allow to create a hierarchy and bundle "classes of functions".
+Roughly spoken, a functor is a class that behaves like a function.
+Objects of a functor class perform computations by overloading the operator().
+One big advantage of functors over functions is, that they allow to create a hierarchy and bundle "classes of functions".
 Moreover, parameters that are constant over several function evaluations need to be passed only once during instantiation.

-8.2 Functors in OpenLB
+8.1 Functors in OpenLB

 In OpenLB, functors are used for a wide variety of tasks.
-They are divided by the unit system they are working on, making excessive use of heritage, templates and other stuff that C++ provides.
-Figure 3 gives a visual overview over the different classes of functors in OpenLB and the relation between them.
+They are divided by the unit system they are working on, making excessive use of heritage, templates and other stuff that comes along with C++.